Posts Tagged ‘Cadence Spalding’

 Okay, I’m also just beyond excited about a project I’ve been working on since my early 20’s as a music teacher in public schools called “Miss Jenny”.
 I perform music in costumes and as a “one-girl-show” on guitar, vocals and piano – singing rock/blues/country versions of kiddy classics.
 I’m now doing weekly Miss Jenny shows at festivals near my hometown in the Napa Valley, and just got asked to co-host a local, live!
 TV show here as Miss Jenny called “The N.A.P.A.
 Show” with host Arty Party.
 A new adventure, great people, musical, creative, community oriented and lots of fun!!

-John : Your husband is New Age artist Mars Lasar, and you have performed on some of his albums prior to your solo release.
+John : You have performed as a vocalist on another artists albums prior to your solo release.
 Has it been rewarding like expected, composing and performing on your own album, or is it more work than you had expected?

 I’ve worked hard on improving my vocals the last 5 or so years – singing in professional choirs and studying voice specifically, and finally technology was accessible for my passion for songwriting and especially harmony.
 I was also ready to record this album at the same time I was ready to perform a sound like this live.
 The sound when performed live involves back up prerecorded vocals that I sing on top of in full voice, and I think it sounds even better than the album because I also play rhythm guitar on top of it, and it has a stronger acoustic/rock vibe – live that is.
 It is a TRIP to do this music LIVE!
 I LOVE it!!
 I think of songwriting as something so much more than basic composition – it has really kind of therapy for me over the years.
 When times were tough, I’d stay up late and write shoe boxes full of songs – often scribbled into journals and on pieces of paper in the middle of the night.
 Teenage and early adult angst – 1A – and I thank God for the writing getting me through lots of hard times in my young adulthood.
 And again, I have to thank my family for this, as I come from 4 generations of musicians and music teachers – so piano lessons at age 3 wasn’t uncommon.